DBIA Code of Conduct

 Professionals who are permitted to substitute a member of the design-build team after submitting a proposal or being awarded a contract should replace the original team member with a person or entity equivalent to the original team member.

-Where the design-build solicitation requires a simultaneous two-part submittal including a technical submission (qualifications and design) plus a cost proposal, Professionals acting as owner or owner’s consultant should ensure that the evaluation of the technical submission is not inappropriately influenced by the cost proposal so as to taint the evaluation of a proposer’s technical qualifications or design solutions.
+Where the design-build solicitation requires a simultaneous two-part submittal including a technical submission (qualifications and design) plus a cost proposal, Professionals acting as Owner or Owner Advisor should ensure that the evaluation of the technical submission is not inappropriately influenced by the cost proposal so as to taint the evaluation of a proposer’s technical qualifications or design solutions.

 7. Uphold your contractual obligations

 - Professionals will carry out their contractual duties and services in a competent manner.

 - Professionals will not materially alter the scope, quality, or objectives of a project from what is contractually required without the client’s knowledge and consent.